Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 Museums and Art Galleries in Toulouse

-Whether you’re an art lover, a history buff, or just looking for a quiet place to escape the midday sun, Toulouse has a museum for you.
-The city’s museum scene is refreshingly diverse—ranging from fine arts and contemporary photography to ancient archaeology and futuristic space exhibits.
+Do you love art, history… or simply need a quiet place to escape the midday sun?
+Toulouse has a museum for every taste.
+And the best part: its cultural scene is as diverse as it is surprising — ranging from fine arts and contemporary photography to ancient archaeology and futuristic science.

 Typical architecture of Toulouse with shutters and exposed brick, a walk to do without map